“Postalytics is a foolproof way to reach our clients that don’t respond to email.It has changed the way we drive online orders.”

 – Pete Minich CEO, Fresh City

-Fresh City is a different kind of catering company.
-Every catering order is made from scratch– low fat, low carb, more or less spicy, even vegetarian.
+Fresh City is a different kind of meal delivery and catering company.
+Every order is made from scratch– low fat, low carb, more or less spicy, even vegetarian.
 Local ingredients are used whenever possible and everything is made to order.
 Most importantly, Fresh City makes it easy to order and enjoy their full menu all day.

-The current trend in the catering industry is to capitalize on healthy eating trends by drawing attention to and offering catering specials on seasonal menu items.
-Catering companies are bombarding office managers with weekly and monthly specials via email.
+The current trend in the food service industry is to capitalize on healthy eating trends by drawing attention to and offering meal delivery and catering specials on seasonal menu items.
+Catering and meal delivery companies are bombarding office managers and consumers with weekly and monthly specials via email.
 How can a company that is offering high quality, healthy made to order seasonal items stand out from the noise?
 How can they convey the value of their high end options, when their emails look & feel exactly like their lower end competitors?
-Pete Minich, CEO of Fresh City Catering, faced these challenges prior to his team’s adoption of Postalytics.
+Pete Minich, CEO of Fresh City, faced these challenges prior to his team’s adoption of Postalytics.

-“We didn’t have a clear way to separate ourselves from the multitude of high volume, lower quality takeout and catering operations.
+“We didn’t have a clear way to separate ourselves from the multitude of high volume, lower quality takeout operations.
 We were leaving orders on the table each month from our biggest opportunities.”

-Automated, colorful and tracked Postalytics postcards targeting email non openers helped Fresh City give it the upper hand in the minds of the Meeting Planners, Office Managers and Executive Assistants who place most of their catering orders.
+Automated, colorful and tracked Postalytics postcards targeting email non openers helped Fresh City give it the upper hand in the minds of the busy parents and professionals ordering meals at home and the meeting planners, office managers and executive assistants who place most of their catering orders.
 Pulling the list of non responders from the email marketing platform was easy.
 The star of the campaign was of course, the food.

 What convinced Minich to give Postalytics a try though, was the fact that every piece of mail, and every online response was tracked in real time.
 Just like every other digital channel that Fresh City deploys.